-- Should you wish to accompany your child to school, park in the Junior Museum lot or along Hopkins Avenue (bordering Rinconada Park).
+- Should you wish to accompany your child to school, park along Middlefield Road or Hopkins Avenue (bordering Rinconada Park).

 - When exiting the lot, observe the "no left turn between 8:00-8:30 a.m and 2:30-3:15 p.m." sign, to avoid backups.
 Violation of this is a ticketable offense.

 - Areas of the parking lot marked "bus zone", "staff", "handicapped" are to be used for those purposes only

 In the event of an emergency, Walter Hays staff will follow Palo Alto Unified School District procedures.
 Each classroom is equipped with a red Backpack containing a class roster, and a disaster release tag for each child.
 In addition, the backpack contains basic first aid and emergency materials.

 In addition, we have a site emergency supply kit that contains water, food, extensive first aid supplies, splints, blankets, cold packs, flashlights, tarps, and other important emergency supplies.
 We are prepared to care for the children until you or your designee can come to the campus.

 Please note that in the event of an emergency your child will only be released to you or to the person or persons you have indicated on your yellow disaster tag.
 Please be sure to keep this information current.

 - Report to the Command Center to complete a Release Request slip for your child and for other children for whom you are responsible.

 - School staff will bring your child to the Command Center.